affinidi/affinidi-didcomm-dart/README.md

    Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behaviour that is not occurring.

+### Note on Ed25519/X25519 Curve Conversion

+If you use an Ed25519 key (Edwards curve) for your DID or wallet, the Dart SSI package will use this curve for digital signatures.
+However, for encryption and ECDH key agreement, the Ed25519 key is automatically converted to the corresponding X25519 key.
+This is required because the DIDComm v2 encryption and ECDH protocols use X25519 for key agreement, not Ed25519.

+When you generate a DID Document with the Dart SSI package using an Ed25519 key, the resulting DID Document will include both Ed25519 (for signing) and X25519 (for encryption/ECDH) verification methods.

+- **Signing:** Uses Ed25519 (Edwards curve).
+- **Encryption/ECDH:** Uses X25519, converted from Ed25519 as needed.

+This conversion and DID Document construction are handled automatically by the Dart SSI and DIDComm libraries.
+You do not need to manually convert keys or add verification methods, but be aware that the same key material is used in different forms for signing and encryption operations.

 ## Contributing

 Want to contribute?